-- 1. The Disability & Dyslexia Services team are available to support all disabled students who have registered their disability, including adjustments to assessments. - A number of different adjustments can be made for invigilated and online exams and tests, and these are known as 'Exam Access Arrangements'; please see Part 3(B) and Parts 4(A) for further information. - 3.
+- Any student who requires any type of adjustment to assessments must first register with the Disability & Neurodiversity Team.
+Information about the registration process and adjustments available can be found in the Regulations on Access Arrangements for Assessment.
+The Disability & Neurodiversity team are available to support all disabled students who have registered their disability. - 2.
+A number of different adjustments can be made for invigilated and online exams and tests, and these are known as 'Exam Access Arrangements'; please see Part 3(B) and Parts 4(A) of this Guidance for further information. - 3.
 Arrangements are also available for other types of assessment, including marking guideline adjustments for students with a specific learning difficulty (dyslexia & dyspraxia) and additional time to respond to oral questions, for example, when delivering a presentation. - 4.
-The Disability & Dyslexia Service should be contacted regarding any adjustments.
+The Disability & Neurodiversity Team should be contacted regarding any adjustments.
 They can assess the requirement and determine whether requested adjustments can be put in place.
-Email disability-dyslexia@royalholloway.ac.uk.
+Email disability (a)royalholloway.ac.uk.

-PART 3 - College Examination & Assessment Periods & Invigilated Exams
+PART 3 - University Examination & Assessment Periods & Invigilated Exams

-A. College Examination & Assessment Periods and the Examination & Assessment Timetable
+A. University Examination & Assessment Periods and the Examination & Assessment Timetable

-- The main College Examination and Assessment period in 2022/23 will take place during the Summer Term; Monday 24 April to Friday 26 May.
+- 1. The main University Examination and Assessment periods in 2023/24 will take place during the Spring Term (SP-AP) 8-12 January and the Summer Term (SU-AP); Monday 24 April to Friday 31 May.
 The majority of Invigilated, Online and Open Book Exams will be held in this period. - 2.
-Timetables for the College Examination and Assessment period will be published to students on Tuesday 21 March.
-Students will be e-mailed on the day the timetable is released with further information on how this is accessed.
-Modules assessed by assessment types other than written exams and those examined outside the College Examination and Assessment period, will not be listed on the timetable.
+Timetables for the University Examination and Assessment periods will be published to students 29 November 2023 for SP-AP assessments and 20 March for SU-AP assessments Students will be emailed on the day the timetable is released with further information on how this is accessed.
+Modules assessed by assessment types other than written exams and those examined outside the University Examination and Assessment period, will not be listed on the timetable.
 Information about these will be available from your School.

-- 3. Examination and Assessment periods for exams will also be run for students on January-starting degree courses and for students retaking assessments in the Summer Vacation Assessment Period during the summer.
+- 3. Examination and Assessment periods for exams will also be run for students retaking assessments in the Summer Vacation Assessment Period SV-AP during the summer.
+SV-AP assessments ar held in the last two weeks of August and the First week of September.
+Exact dates for each year are published on the Assessments and Results webpages.
+Students should ensure they are available for this assessment period should they be required to resit/resubmit assessment.
 Students completing assessments in this period will be e-mailed with details of these examination periods. - 4.
 Once examination timetables have been published, please check carefully that all the examinations that you are expecting are included and that none of your examinations have been scheduled to run simultaneously.
 If you do find an error, you must report the problem to Student Administration (E-mail: student-administration@royalholloway.ac.uk) as a matter of urgency. - 5.
-For further information on the Examinations Timetable and the College's Timetabling Policy please see the Examination Timetabling Policy on the Assessment & Results webpages.
-As noted in the document, the College appreciates the importance of your examinations and will do what it reasonably can to ensure that the examination schedule is as fair as possible.
+For further information on the Examinations Timetable and the University's Timetabling Policy please see the Examination Timetabling Policy on the Assessment & Results webpages.
+As noted in the document, the University appreciates the importance of your examinations and will do what it reasonably can to ensure that the examination schedule is as fair as possible.
 However, having multiple exams in a short space of time is not regarded as being detrimental to performance in examinations and it is equally important that students have a realistic expectation of what demands their individual examination timetable may make and plan for this in advance in their studies and revision time.